EmanuelAlmirante/Tamanna_Tech_Challenge/README.md

 **Notes:**

 There can be no two candidates with the same name.
 The same is applied to the interviewers.
 But there can be a candidate and an interviewer with the same name.
 It is always necessary to have a candidate/interviewer created to be able to crete their availability.

 It is possible to get all candidates/interviewers that exist or get a specific candidate/interviewer by querying by their name.
 It is also possible to delete a candidate/interviewer by passing their name as a parameter.
+Note that if a candidate/interviewer is deleted then it's availability will also be deleted.

 It is also possible to get all candidates/interviewers availabilities that exist or get get a specific candidate/interviewer availabilities by querying by their name.
 As before, it is also possible to delete a candidate/interviewer availability by passing their name as a parameter (this will delete all availabilities of a candidate/interviewer and not only a specific one/a specific time slot).

 Regarding the tests, I decided to only implement unit tests and not integration tests due to the fact that the application does not need to be production ready.
-For the same reason, I did not implement an extensive battery of unitary tests, and only covered the main functionalities of the application.

 ### Necessary Tools: